AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ### 4.2 Features for EUI Prediction <a name="FeaturesForEUIPrediction"></a>

 In this section, we describe both the dependent variable of our model (EUI) and the independent features we are exploring to predict Energy Use Intensity (EUI) in buildings.
 The independent features include factors that are considered potentially influential on energy consumption, based on both prior research and discussions with experts in the field.
+These independent features serve as inputs to the model, and some of them are used to calculate additional derived features, such as the Heating Degree Days (HDD) and Comfort Index, which are explained further in the Feature Engineering section.
 Below, we outline the open datasets we are using to build and refine our EUI prediction model.

 1. **[EUI](https://drive.google.com/uc?id=12qGq_DLefI1RihIF_RKQUyJtm480-xRC)**:
 EUI is a metric used to measure the intensity of energy use in buildings.
 These EUI values serve as our dependent variable, or the target we seek to predict, in our model.
 This dataset, provided by the client, contains 482 entries and focuses on two key variables: